Zhaxxy/SCurseDecPS4/README.md

 # SCurseDecPS4
-Simple command line tool to decompress and recompress savegame for Shantae and the Pirate's Curse on the PS4, along side generating the correct hash
+Simple command line tool to decompress and recompress savegame for Shantae and the Pirate's Curse on the PS4 and PC, along side generating the correct hash

 # Usage
 ```